Mission Focused. Legacy Inspired. Community Driven.

 Navajo Impact

 Inspired by our rich legacy, DDC is rooted in our commitment to the Navajo Nation.
 We strive to create sustainable economic prosperity to overcome the Nation’s challenges and ensure the growth and empowerment of its People for future generations.
-Through strategic expansion, DDC contributes economic, infrastructure, education, leadership, and disaster relief resources to promote the advancement of the Navajo Nation and its People.
+Through strategic expansion, DDC contributes economic, leadership, and direct programming resources to promote the advancement of the Navajo Nation and its People.

 Our History